-The revised market risk framework introduced new 'index buckets', where banks could, under certain conditions, calculate capital requirements using credit and equity indices directly instead of looking through to the underlying constituents.
-The Committee has agreed to introduce the same new buckets in
+The revised market risk framework introduced new 'index buckets' in the standardised approach, where banks could, under certain conditions, calculate capital requirements using credit and equity indices directly instead of looking through to the underlying constituents.
+The Committee proposes to introduce the same new buckets in the: (i) counterparty credit spread risk class; (ii) reference credit spread risk class; and (iii) equity risk class of the SA-CVA.